QF 6-pounder Hotchkiss: Japanese service

-Russian service
+Russian services

-The Russians began purchasing 40 caliber 6-pounders from France starting in 1904 to replace its 3-pounder and 1-pounder guns in the anti-torpedo boat role.
-In addition to 40 caliber guns, 50 and 58 caliber guns were also produced under license at the Obukhov State Plant.
+The Russians began purchasing 40 calibre 6-pounders from France starting in 1904 to replace its 3-pounder and 1-pounder guns in the anti-torpedo boat role.
+In addition to 40 calibre guns, 50 and 58 calibre guns were also produced under license at the Obukhov State Plant.
 These were installed on torpedo cruisers and submarines built from 1905 to 1917.
-Beginning in 1909–1910 most larger surface ships began replacing their 6-pounders with 75mm 50 caliber Pattern 1892 and 102mm 60 caliber Pattern 1911 guns when combat experience in the Russo-Japanese war showed the 6-pounders were almost as ineffective as the 3-pounder and 1-pounder guns they had replaced.
+Beginning in 1909–1910 most larger surface ships began replacing their 6-pounders with 75 mm 50 calibre Pattern 1892 and 102 mm 60 calibre Pattern 1911 guns when combat experience in the Russo-Japanese war showed the 6-pounders were almost as ineffective as the 3-pounder and 1-pounder guns they had replaced.
 In 1911–12 a number were turned over to the Army for use as coastal artillery, and later in 1914 some were converted into anti-aircraft guns.
-In addition to the Hotchkiss guns there were also Nordenfeld Guns which were used as ranging guns for coastal defenses.
+In addition to the Hotchkiss guns there were also Nordenfeld Guns which were used as ranging guns for coastal defences.
 Finland, a successor state to the Russian Empire, inherited a number of 6-pounders and used them throughout the Winter War and World War II in the coastal artillery role.